openmultiplayer/web/docs/scripting/resources/spectatemodes.md

 :::info

-Spectate Modes to be used with [PlayerSpectatePlayer](../functions/PlayerSpectatePlayer) and [PlayerSpectateVehicle](../functions/PlayerSpectateVehicle) functions.
+Spectate Modes used by [PlayerSpectatePlayer](../functions/PlayerSpectatePlayer) and [PlayerSpectateVehicle](../functions/PlayerSpectateVehicle) functions.

 :::